KeyStarr/AndroidWhiteLabelExample/README.md

 * **Architecture** — single module with organization by layers via the Clean Architecture approach, UI layer via MVVM;
 * **White Label** — codebase reuse mechanism via Gradle Product Flavors, configs via Gradle BuildConfig;
-* **Flows** — for the sake of simplicity all exception handling and loadings were cut out *(some non—relevant features like sms—confirmation were also left out)*.
+* **Flows** — for the sake of simplicity all exception handling and loadings were cut out *(some non-relevant features like sms-confirmation were also left out)*.

 ## Tech stack
 Pretty standard, nothing curious: